 When is the Best Time to Travel to South America?

-Because South America is so large, the average temperature and weather can vary from one destination to the next, but in general, the best time to visit is from November through March.
+Because South America is so large, the average temperature and weather can vary from one destination to the next.
+Still, in general, the best time to visit is from November through March.
 Seasons in the southern hemisphere occur at different times than in the northern hemisphere, which means this time of year roughly corresponds with the South American summer and autumn.
-With that in mind, it’s also worth remembering that South American topography plays a significant role in temperatures across the continent, so where you decide to go can be just as important as when you decide to go when it comes to packing.
+With that in mind, it’s also worth remembering that South American topography plays a significant role in temperatures across the continent.
+Where you decide to go can be just as important as when you decide to go when it comes to packing.

 The folks at South America Backpacker have done a great job breaking down the best times to see individual countries across the continent, which we encourage you to check out.
 The important takeaway is this: be prepared for different weather at every stop of your voyage.